tannerdolby/tannerdolby.com/src/writing/what-is-an-array.md

 <h3 class="post-heading">Can I still use ES6 style classes</h3>

-You can most definitely still create the template for objects (classes) using ES6 style class syntax, which has been described as "class declartions" above.
+You can most definitely still create the template for objects (classes) using ES6 style class syntax, which has been described as "class declarations" above.
 Just as shown earlier in the article, we can define classes in JavaScript with the ES6 style (class declaration) like this:

 {% filename "myclass.js" %}